Lodge an appeal and request leave to appeal

 This is how long it takes

-Normally, the Supreme Court decides whether to grant leave to appeal within a couple of months after it receives the application.
+Normally, the Supreme Court decides whether to grant leave to appeal within about four months after it receives the application.
 This decision is taken by one or more Justices of the Supreme Court.
 Usually, a good 90% of applications for leave to appeal are decided by a single Justice of the Supreme Court.

 6. 6